NUWCDIVNPT/stig-manager/docs/installation-and-setup/installation-and-setup.rst

 A sample orchestration, which includes the STIGMan API, Web Client, a Keycloak container, and a MySQL container, is available on our Docker Hub page.
 Follow the `Quick Start Orchestration instructions on Docker Hub. <https://hub.docker.com/r/nuwcdivnpt/stig-manager>`_

+Another sample orchestration, which includes the STIGMan API, Web Client, Keycloak container, MySQL container, and nginx proxy that implements CAC authentication is available from our STIGMan Orchestration repository.
+Please see the `guide provided in our STIGMan Orchestration repository. <https://github.com/NUWCDIVNPT/stigman-orchestration>`_

 The STIG Manager application is often deployed at the enterprise level with orchestration platforms such as Kubernetes or OpenShift.
 However, containerization allows STIG Manager deployments to be readily scaled up or down and it can be orchestrated on a single laptop with tools such as docker-compose.

 .. note::
-  Containerized deployments of STIG manager are highly recommended because they offer improved security, scalability, portability, and maintenance.
-If absolutely necessary, it is possible to deploy the STIG Manager API in legacy environments from source code, but this is not recommended for secure deployments and is not fully documented.
+  Containerized deployments of STIG manager are highly recommended because they offer improved security, scalability, portability, and maintenance, but they are not required.
+It is entirely possible to deploy the STIG Manager API and some or all supporting applications in a traditional manner from source code or installers.
+In almost all cases, the same configuration options documented here or elsewhere would apply.